quang-m-nguyen/slack-standup-bot/README.md

 # slack-standup-bot
-experimental slackbot.  not ready for use
+experimental standup slackbot.  not ready for use